positively-charged/bcc/doc/details.md

 The `function` keyword is optional.
 If the function has no parameters, the `void` keyword is optional.

 ```
-// These are all the same.
+// These are all the same:
 function void F( void ) {}
 function void F() {}
 void F() {}